 The price of land in towns and cities is very high.
 So, apartments with many houses are constructed on smaller sites.
 Apartments are constructed to accommodate 25 to 30 families.
 The residence of each family is called a flat.
 Now-a-days, apartments are being constructed to accommodate more than 50 families.
-Do you know what tools and machines are used to construct apartments?
-Observe the pictures given below ecuss in groups
+Do you know what tools and machines are used to construct apartmets?
+Observe the pictures given below.